CkyBlue/ADT_Wise/README.md

 ![Screenshot](Screenshot0.PNG)
 ![Screenshot](Screenshot1.PNG)

+So far I've completed the log texts for Queue and Binary-Tree only.
-I hope to get other ADTs includeded in time.
+I hope to get other ADTs included in time.

-Adapted:
-	Queue
-	Binary-Tree
 ---------------------------------------

-If you want to contribute, feel free to tinker with the log texts for the other ADTs and register them in adt_logic.
+If you want to contribute, feel free to tinker with the log texts for the other ADTs (hash-table, stack, linked-list) and register them in adt_logic.

 Refer to adt_queue to look at how self.refresh() and self.post() are being used for implementing the live log.